AbhiGudeti/monte-carlo-sim/README.md

 ## Acknowledgements
 This project uses the Monte Carlo method for option pricing, a fundamental technique in quantitative finance.
-Used UCI's Stock Portfolio Performance Dataset: https://archive.ics.uci.edu/dataset/390/stock+portfolio+performance
+<br/>Used UCI's Stock Portfolio Performance Dataset: https://archive.ics.uci.edu/dataset/390/stock+portfolio+performance

 ## Contact
 For any inquiries or questions, please reach out via email at abhigudeti@gmail.com.